p0358/autopxls/README.md

 >**WARNING: It was just announced that using scripts on pxls.space may result in ban, so use at your own risk!**

+>**WARNING #2: Current version of the script is busted and will result in instant ban.
+I'm no longer updating it on GitHub for now, so dear @xSke can't see how I'm bypassing his anti-script protection :)**
 >If you want to get the working script, you can query me at IRC (`/server irc.pirc.pl` or http://pirc.pl/bramka_iframe/pxls) or go into channel #pxls and mention me.

 ## Options